-At Redwater Complex, Pembina provides NGL fractionation, storage and terminalling (loading and off-loading) services.
+At the Redwater Complex, Pembina provides NGL fractionation, storage and terminalling (loading and off-loading) services.
 NGL fractionation services at the Redwater Complex are provided under single or multi-year, predominately take-or-pay contracts.
-Pembina also provides third party terminalling services at Redwater for the Sturgeon Refinery, which is operated by the Northwest Redwater Limited Partnership under a long-term fixed-return agreement.
+Pembina also provides third party terminalling services at the Redwater Complex for the Sturgeon Refinery, which is operated by the Northwest Redwater Limited Partnership under a long-term fixed-return agreement.

-Through its East NGL System, Pembina provides NGL fractionation, storage and terminalling (loading and off-loading) services at Superior and Sarnia primarily on an interruptible, fee-for-service basis to Pembina's Marketing & New Ventures Division.
-Pembina also provides storage and terminalling services at Corunna on both fee-for-service and fixed-return agreements, on an annual and multi-year basis, to third party customers and Pembina's Marketing & New Ventures Division.
+Through its East NGL System, Pembina provides NGL fractionation, storage and terminalling (loading and off-loading) services in Superior, Wisconsin and Sarnia, Ontario primarily on an interruptible, fee-for-service basis to Pembina's Marketing & New Ventures Division.
+Pembina also provides storage and terminalling services in Corunna, Ontario on both fee-for-service and fixed-return agreements, on an annual and multi-year basis, to third party customers and Pembina's Marketing & New Ventures Division.

-Prince Rupert Terminal provides export of propane produced in Western Canada for delivery into international propane markets.
+The Prince Rupert Terminal provides export of propane produced in Western Canada for delivery into international propane markets.
 The terminal primarily provides service on a fee-for-service basis to Pembina's Marketing & New Ventures Division and their customers.